The Distributed Quantum Computing industry

 Nu Quantum

 The apple of everyone’s eye in the distributed quantum computing space.
-Nu Quantum is currently the most heavily funded startup in this part of the industry and, perhaps surprisingly it is European.
+Nu Quantum is currently (or at least claims to be) the most heavily funded startup in this part of the industry and, perhaps surprisingly it is European.

 60 million dollars raised by Nu Quantum in their latest round.
 Taken from Nu Quantum News